SpringNuance/SpringNuance/readme.md

 -->

 - :zap: I am specialized in applied machine learning models for solving mechanical/material engineering problems
-- :zap: I am knowledgable in core computer science fields, such as HPC, networks, graphics and databases
+- :zap: I am knowledgable in core computer science fields, such as HPC, computer networks, graphics and databases
 - :zap: I'm a fast learner and I'm keen on discovering novel ideas everyday
-- :bulb: These are currently under my command: Python, R, Scala, C++, C, Matlab, Javascript, SQL
+- :bulb: These are currently under my command: Python, R, Matlab, Scala, C++, Julia, C, Javascript, SQL
 - :earth_africa: Writing [blogs](https://medium.com/@xuanbinh.dev) is a way to keep track of my learned knowledge and share it to the world!
 - 🌱 My hobbies are playing piano, chess and digital arts